H. pylori (Helicobacter Pylori ) Infection

 - abdominal discomfort.

 Often, these symptoms simply go away.
-However, those individuals who have a more serious infection exhibit symptoms of stomach and duodenal ulcers or severe gastritis which include the following:
+However, those individuals who have more serious infection experience signs and symptoms of stomach and duodenal ulcers or severe gastritis which include:

-- full feeling after a small amount of food
+- Full feeling after consuming a small amount of food

 Other symptoms may include: